peckadesign/pd-naja/README.md

 2. The instantiated class is then added to ControlManager either by `addControlOnLoad` or `addControlOnLive`.
 This ensures, that on `DOMContentLoaded` the `initialize` function of class is called.
 This method should implement initialization of the control dependent on fully loaded DOM.
 The `context` argument is equal to `document` in this call.

+3. In the case of using `addControlOnLive`, two methods are called after each successful Ajax request:
+   1. **Optional:** Just before the snippet update, the optional `destroy` method is called.
+It will only be called if the [snippet update operation](https://naja.js.org/#/snippets?id=snippet-update-operation) is `replace`.

-3. In case of `addControlOnLive` used, the `initialize` method is also called for each success ajax request.
-The `context` argument is equal to modified nette snippet.
+   2. The `initialize` method is called for each snippet.
+It is called immediately after the snippet has been updated.
+The `context` argument is equal to the modified nette snippet.

 ## Extensions